How to Upgrade Flatpak on Linux Mint 21/20

 sudo apt update

-If you have Flatpak already installed, the system will prompt you to upgrade it.
+If Flatpak is installed, the system will prompt you to upgrade it.
 To upgrade Flatpak, run the following command:

 sudo apt upgrade